ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/configuration/how-to-disable-tracking.js.markdown

 * Tracking can be disabled for all entities in the session's options.
 * When tracking is disabled for the session:
   * Method `store` will Not be available (an exception will be thrown if used).
-  * Calling `load` will generate a call to the server and create a new entity instance.
+  * Calling `load` or `query` will generate a call to the server and create new entities instances.

 {CODE:nodejs disable_tracking_2@ClientApi\Session\Configuration\disableTracking.js /}

+{PANEL/}

+{PANEL: Disable tracking query results}

+* Tracking can be disabled for all entities resulting from a query.

+{CODE:nodejs disable_tracking_3@ClientApi\Session\Configuration\disableTracking.js /}

 {PANEL/}